alex-sitnikov/NsisDotNetChecker/README.md

 ## Usage

-The Plugin and its Macro can be invoked in by any Function or within any Section of the NSI script.
+The Plugin and its Macro can be invoked by any Function or within any Section of the NSI script.

 ### .NET 4.6.2